rick-liyue-huang/ProjectOne-Angular2/docs/about.md

 run `npm i --save-dev @types/jquery @types/bootstrap` to install the types file, which let typescript to recognize jquery and bootstrap.

 ##### Create the different components

+run `npm i admin-lte --save` to install lib of 'adminLTE'.

+run `npm i --save font-awesome` to install font style.

+run `npm i --save ionicons` to run icon style.

+run `npm i --save jquery` and `npm i --save bootstrap` to add js libs

+find the source code of <body> tag from adminLTE template, and copy them to 'app.component.html' to produce the main page.

 run `ng g component navbar` to create the component of 'src/app/navbar', as well as the 'footer', 'search', 'carousel', 'starts', 'product'